andewx/xyz.io/Readme.md

 # XYZ Recipes
 ## Overview
 xyzRecipes is a standalone web application we are using to demonstrate a fully functioning weekly meal/recipe planner.
-This is mean't to be a common productivity tool.
+This is mean't to be a

-## API Overview
+## API Overview - Gradle Modules
-(P) primary feature; (E) Extension feature planned
+(P) Feature; (E) **Extension

+project xyzRecipes builds as a Java project using SDK 15 via the Gradle Build system.
+This project is treated as a multiproject build allowing for decoupling of components and modularity in the java code.
 ### xyz.webkit
 ###depends on {dbkit, modelkit}
 Contains and manages the following services: